rust-cli/book/src/README.md

 on some of these aspects.

 One last thing before we dive right into CLI applications:
-If you found an error in this book or want to help us write more content for it, you can find its source [in the CLI WG repository][book-src].
+If you find an error in this book or want to help us write more content for it, you can find its source [in the CLI WG repository][book-src].
 We'd love to hear your feedback!